 Community partners help students turn their ideas into reality

-Implemented over 550 student-led action projects since 2009
+Implemented nearly 600 student-led action projects since 2009

 Eight contests located in Canada: Alberta, Saskatchewan, Manitoba; USA: California, Colorado, Ohio, Chesapeake Bay Watershed; and Argentina: San Antonio de Areco Watershed